 #5 Put in a New Bathroom Vanity

 Take your bathroom into the 21st century with a new vanity.
-You can pull out your old one without making clouds of dust, and Most home improvement stores will deliver right to your door.
-Perfect for icy winter days. buy a new one that’s a single, prefab unit you won’t have to paint.
+You can pull out your old one without making clouds of dust, and that's a single, prefab unit you won't have to paint.
 No fumes, no dust, no problem for a winter home project.

 #6 Max Out Your Kitchen Storage

 Turn a kitchen wall into a storage wall by covering it in easy-to-install pegboard, then hanging pots, pans, cutting boards, and other utensils on it.
 You can find pegboard in a variety of colors and styles now, so you can skip the fume-y painting step.